IS YOUR JUDGE FOLLOWING THEIR ETHICAL RULES ?

 Canon 1.
 A Judge Shall Uphold the Integrity and Independence of the Judiciary

 Canon 2.
-A Judge Shall Avoid Impropriety and the Appearance of Impropriety in All of
+A Judge Shall Avoid Impropriety and the Appearance of Impropriety in

 the Judge's Activities

 Canon 3.
-A Judge Shall Perform the Duties of Judicial Office Impartially and Diligently
+A Judge Shall Perform the Duties of Judicial Office Impartially and

 Canon 4.
-A Judge Shall So Conduct the Judge's Extra-Judicial Activities as to Minimize the
+A Judge Shall So Conduct the Judge's Extra-Judicial Activities as to

 Risk of Conflict With Judicial Obligations

 Canon 5.
-A Judge or Judicial Candidate Shall Refrain From Inappropriate Political
+A Judge or Judicial Candidate Shall Refrain From Inappropriate

 Activity